Sciguy324/QuantumSimulator/README.md

 # Requirements

-This was written with the following package versions.
+This was written with the following python version and packages.
 Others may also work, but have not been tested.

 | Name   | Version |
 | ------ | ------- |